vigarov/ml_prefetching_project_2/README.md

 ## Installation

-You can find the requirements in the `requirements.txt` file.
+You can find the requirements in the `requirements.txt` file under `models/transformer/`.
 To install them, run the following command:

 ```bash
 pip install -r requirements.txt